 3. Can a Migraine last for Days?

-4. Can Migraines Cause Eye Pain?
+4. Can They Cause Eye Pain?

 In the case of migraines, the pain can be felt behind one eye and is accompanied by pain elsewhere on that side of the head.
-During a migraine episode, people are also more sensitive to light, and this can worsen head and eye pain, which is why resting in a darkened room is helpful.
+During an episode, people are also more sensitive to light, and this can worsen head and eye pain, which is why resting in a darkened room is helpful.

 5. When is Migraine Dangerous?